President of Burundi: Executive powers

-The president is both head of state.
+The president is both head of state and head of government.
 The president is tasked with representing the republic of Burundi, ensuring the integrity of the constitution, and executing the functions of the state and its laws.
 The president is assisted by two vice-presidents.
 The president shares many powers and duties with the two-vice presidents and can delegate powers, with exceptions, to them.
 The president arranges the government with approval from the vice-presidents.
 The president has the power to direct the agenda of the government and provides executive instructions for the two vice-presidents through presidential decree.
 The president appoints military commanders and ambassadors with approval from the Senate.
 The president dictates the agenda of the ambassadors and can recall them.
 The president also appoints provincial governors after approval from the two vice-presidents and confirmation from the Senate.
 The president has the power to declare a state of emergency after approval from the cabinet, the National Assembly, the Senate, the National Council of Security and the Constitutional Court.

 The president serves as the commander-in-chief of the military.
 The president has the sole power to authorize use of the military and has the power to declare and end wars with approval of the National Assembly, Senate and National Council of Security.

 The president has the power of pardon with approval from the two vice-presidents and the Superior Council of the Magistracy.

 The president grants civil and military decorations.
 The president serves as the figure to whom all members of government are responsible.